Originally published in Creation 19, no 4 (September 1997): 46-48.

 The Bible gives a description of reality concerning all living things.
 The living God reveals himself as the Triune One, Father, Son and Holy Spirit.
 In heaven there are the angels, who also serve mankind on the earth.

-There is another reality—that of the devil and the
+There is another reality—that of the devil and the demons.
+Ephesians 2:2 talks about the ‘prince of the power of the air’, whose reign is on earth.

 The following calculations didn’t appear in Creation magazine, but are given for the benefit of the technically-minded to confirm Dr Gitt’s points.